xivapi/SaintCoinach/README.md

 #### Game Data (`XivCollection`)

-Specific collections can be retrieved using the `GetSheet<T>()` method. **Note:** This only works for objects whose game data files have the same name as the class, this applies for most classes directly inside the `SaintCoinach.Xiv` namespace.
+Specific collections can be retrieved using the `GetSheet<T>()` method.
+**Note:** This only works for objects whose game data files have the same name as the class.
+This applies for most classes directly inside the `SaintCoinach.Xiv` namespace, so there should be no need to worry about it in most cases.

 Special cases are exposed as properties: